 Emergency contraception is used for preventing pregnancy when there has been unprotected sex (e.g. no contraception or expired contraception) or a contraceptive failure (e.g. a split condom or missed pills).

-We offer the two main types of emergency contraception and your individual situation will need to be assessed when you visit us.
+We offer the two main types of emergency contraception and your individual situation will need to be assessed when you call us on 01752 431124.
 This is an ideal time to discuss ongoing methods of contraception if you are not using

 Emergency contraception pill ('morning after pill')

 Emergency hormonal contraception is sometimes known as the “morning after pill” but it can actually be given up to 5 days after unprotected sex.
 There are two types, Levonorgestrel and Ulipristal.
 We can help you decide which might be most appropriate.

 It works by delaying the release of an egg.
 This means that it only protects you for the sex you have already had.
 It does not prevent pregnancy if you have unprotected sex in the

 The morning after pill is not 100% effective at preventing pregnancy after unprotected sex.
 Do a pregnancy test to make sure you’re not pregnant if:

 - you haven’t had a normal period within 3 weeks of taking an emergency contraceptive pill or having the emergency IUD fitted